aronium/migration/readme.md

 This command will output the result as:
 > New script added.
 Path: C:\\...\Migrations\Scripts\1_0__My_First_Migration_Script.sql

-**Make sure you execute "new" command with leading minus sign before command name, eg. *-new "script file name"*, so fie name is parsed correctly**
+**Make sure you execute "new" command with leading minus sign before command name, eg. *-new "script file name"*, so file name is parsed correctly**

 If leading minus sign is ommited, you will be asked to enter file name again.